sleepyOwl14/proximax-bc-docs/docs/built-in-features/namespace.md

 id: namespace
 title: Namespace
 ---
-Namespaces allow you to create an on-chain **unique place** for your business and your assets on the NEM blockchain.
+Namespaces allow you to create an on-chain **unique place** for your business and your assets on the ProximaX blockchain.

 A namespace starts with a name that you choose, similar to an internet domain name.
-If one [account](./account.md) creates a namespace, that will appear as unique in the NEM ecosystem.
+If one [account](./account.md) creates a namespace, that will appear as unique in the ProximaX ecosystem.

 You can associate a name with an account address or a [mosaic](./mosaic.md) identifier by announcing an [alias transaction](#addressaliastransaction).
 The binding between namespaces and assets makes long account addresses rememberable and mosaics identifiers recognizable.

 ## Subnamespaces

 On the internet, a domain can have a sub-domain.
-In NEM, namespaces can have subnamespaces.
+In ProximaX, namespaces can have subnamespaces.

 It is possible to create multiple subnamespaces with the same name (example: `foo.bar` and `foo2.bar`, `bar` is the subnamespace/sub-domain).